rafaltrojniak/population.io-api/README.md

 Run `python manage.py buildtables` to rebuild all tables.
 Expect this to take about 2-4 hours.

+To just update the CSVs in the data store without rebuilding the tables, run `python manage.py reloadcsv`.

 ## Running on Vagrant box

 * Install Vagrant: https://www.vagrantup.com/.